Fill the Stage

 April 12, 2025 by Daniel Dignan Leave a Comment

 During my teenage years, I was assigned chapters 1, 2, 4, 5, and 12 for a classics camp.
 Those chapters should not be skipped.
 The most memorable is chapter two, which is about Troy’s fall: an unforgettable reading experience.
-The imagery and verse offer the reader a movie-like experience, making him feel like he is there, seeing the walls fall and the city burn.
+The imagery and verse offer the reader a movie-like experience, making one feel like he is there, seeing the walls fall and the city burn.

 The description of hell and judgment in Chapter 6 is terrifying.
 Chapter 9 is the story of a secret military mission.
 Knowing the danger involved, one young man asks: